MhaamadAli/Cue-App/README.md

 ###  Cue is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses [PostgreSQL](https://www.postgresql.org/).
+PostgreSQL is a powerful, open-source object-relational database system that allows us to create and manage our app's data effectively.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+- To send notifications, the app uses [Forebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging) FCM supports Android, iOS, and the web, allowing us to send and receive messages reliably across platforms.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- The app uses the fonts ["MonomaniacOne"](https://fonts.google.com/specimen/Monomaniac+One) and ["Roboto"](https://fonts.google.com/specimen/Roboto) to enhance the visual appeal and readability of the app.

 <br><br>
 <!-- UI UX -->